top of page

 An ICYPAA pamphlet, in 1975, put the ages of people in YPGs in their twenties and thirties, with occasional teenagers.
 The trend has continued.
 In 1983, an A.A. survey reported 20% of respondents were under 31 years of age, and 3% were under 21.
 The number of ‘young people suffering from Alcoholism who turn to A.A. for help is continuing to grow.

-As the third tradition states, "the only requirement for membership is the desire to stay sober".
+As the third tradition states, "the only requirement for A.A membership is the desire to stop drinking".

 bottom of page